Religious Education

 One of Notre Dame Academy's missions is to form responsible men and women.
 To that end, students at Notre Dame Academy are given the opportunity to put their learning into practice.
 Each year, students pursue the study of a specific societal problem and then participate in a service project to address that need.
 Notre Dame Academy partners with organizations such as the Atlanta Humane Society, Ronald McDonald House, Hands of Christ: A Duluth Cooperative Ministry, and Habitat for Humanity.

-• Kindergarten
+• Pre-K & Kindergarten

 • 1st Grade

-Ronald McDonald House - At the beginning of the school year, Kindergarten through 12th grade students donate snacks for the families who stay at RMH, a home away from home for the families of seriously ill children in Atlanta hospitals.
+Ronald McDonald House - At the beginning of the school year, Pre-K through 12th grade students donate snacks for the families who stay at RMH, a home away from home for the families of seriously ill children in Atlanta hospitals.
 Throughout the year, students collect pop tabs.
 The money generated by the pop tabs provides financial support for the many programs and services of RMH.

 • 2nd Grade